kimjoar/writings/backbone-mixins.md

 Now we need to include this mixin in such a way that `this` means the correct thing and we can use it like we saw in the example above.
-This can be done in two ways, both of which utilize the `mixin` method we created above:
+This can be done in two ways, both of which utilize the `viewMixin` method we created above:

 1. As [mentioned](http://documentcloud.github.com/backbone/#FAQ-extending)